 Nelson Mandela’s funeral service reminded me of how little Xhosa I can understand, how little I know about Xhosa burial rituals, how much I still have to learn about the history of a struggle that is too often presented as that of black South Africans and too seldom understood by white South Africans as the trajectory that led to our own liberation from prejudice, hatred and fear.
 White South Africans like us will have to challenge ourselves (and be challenged by the media) to cross the many divides that still mark South African society, learn to listen to different stories, speak other languages and participate in social and political life rather than emigrate inwards to our suburban homes.

 Driving back through the heartbreakingly beautiful green hills around Qunu, past the awe-inspiring Amathola mountains, I hoped that one day my children will just live in an ordinary South Africa.
 One in which white children attending a funeral in Qunu won’t be newsworthy enough for TV cameras.
 But I know that for this to happen, we will have to move beyond reconciliation, wonderful as it is, to social justice, to equality in all its dimensions.
 There are many rivers still to cross.
 I am asking myself again: what can I do, what can I contribute?
 And as they grow up, I will encourage my children to ask the same question of themselves.

-We are all islands/till comes the day/we cross that burning river
+we cross that burning river

 On 15 December 2014, we came back from Qunu.
 The next day, 16 December, was Reconciliation Day.
 Soon enough, however, this season will pass – and then we will need to get back to work.